XtremeOwnage/Web/docs/blog/posts/Solar/ac-soft-start.md

 ##### Hardware to mount easy-start unit.

 To mount my unit, I visited my local hardware store and picked up some 1/4" nuts, bolts, washers, and lock washers.
-If you take this option, make sure you also have a suitable drillbit.
+If you take this option, make sure you also have a suitable drill bit.
 Overall, it costed around $1.50 to buy the hardware I needed.

 You can also use [1/4" stainless self-tapping screws](https://amzn.to/3YvOnCo){target=_blank}